-The main component of a squitch is the metal-moleculemetal switching gap.
+The main component of a squitch is the metal-molecule-

+metal switching gap.
 The molecular layer is formed through a self-assembly process.
 In this approach, the molecules are selected with a desired functional group which allows spontaneous and selective assembly onto the desired surface.
 For example, a S-H end group would allow specific assembly onto gold.
 The molecules are also selected to have a low Young's modulus such that the layer is compressible enough to be modulated electrostatically at a low voltage.
-An example molecule that can be used to form the molecular gap is poly(ethylene glycol)dithiol (PEGdithiol) which gives the desired thickness (~ 3 nm in the off-state) and low Young's modulus (Figure 4a).
-The transmission electron microscope (TEM) images in Figure 4b shows a 3 nm thin layer of PEG-dithiol assembled onto Au surface.
+An example molecule that can be used to form the molecular gap is poly(ethylene glycol)dithiol (PEG-dithiol) which gives the desired thickness (~ 3 nm in the off-state) and low Young's modulus (Figure 4a).
+The transmission electron microscope (TEM) images in Figure 7.4b shows a 3 nm thin layer of PEG-dithiol assembled onto Au surface.

-Figure 7.3 - Exponential increase in tunneling current as a function of decrease in tunneling gap due to electrostatically-induced compression of molecules in metal-molecule-metal tunnel junctions serves as a switching mechanism for the squitches.
-Here, $\Phi$ is the tunneling barrier height and $\alpha$ is a parameter accounting for barrier shape and electron effective mass.
+Figure 7.3 - Exponential increase in tunneling current as a function of decrease in tunneling gap due to electrostaticallyinduced compression of molecules in metalmolecule-metal tunnel junctions serves as a switching mechanism for the squitches.
+Here, Φ is the tunneling barrier height and α is a parameter accounting for barrier shape and electron effective mass.
+Reprinted with permission from [1].